 Using the topic of "Sex-Trafficking," the table below illustrates results from a search in Google and in OneSearch.
 Note how each search incorporates one or more of the conventions mentioned above to (i.e., quotation marks, Boolean, and nesting.) effectively narrow down the search results.

 |Results from Google||Results from OneSearch|

 |"Sex trafficking" (quotation keeps the words together in the search)||13,800,000||20,723|

 Nesting ( ) keeps separate units together

-Here are some tips if you found too much information, too little information, or the wrong information in your search.
+Here are some tips if you find too much information, or too little information, or the wrong information in your search.

 EXAMPLES of ways to narrow searches:

 |Very Narrow||Hillary Clinton AND media representation|

 |Broader||women AND politics|

 |Very Broad||sexism AND politics|